Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: Introduction

 Ultra-faint dwarf galaxies (UFDs) are among the oldest and most chemically primitive stellar systems known, typically defined as having total luminosities below 10$^{5}$L$_\odot$ \citep[e.g.\,][and references therein]{simon2019}.
 Over the past two decades, numerous UFDs have been identified through wide-field imaging surveys \citep[e.g.][]{belokurov2010a, willman2011, kim2015a}.
 Although they may superficially resemble globular clusters (GCs), UFDs display distinctive structural and dynamical properties that clearly distinguish them as separate systems.

 One of the most intriguing features of UFDs is their extreme dark matter content: their total dynamical masses exceed the stellar mass by factors of 10$^{2}$–10$^{4}$, corresponding to mass-to-light ratios of similar magnitude \citep[e.g.][]{simon2007,mcconnachie2012, battaglia2022}.
 Owing to their relative proximity, UFDs represent unique laboratories for probing the nature and distribution of dark matter on the smallest galactic scales.
-Moreover, owing to their extremely low baryonic content and their residence in low-mass, dark-matter–dominated halos, UFDs represent ideal laboratories for constraining the nature of dark matter and for testing models proposed to explain the missing satellite problem \citep{simon2019}.
-Furthermore, deep \textit{Hubble Space} Telescope (HST) observations have shown that the stellar populations of UFDs are predominantly ancient, supporting the view that they are “fossil” galaxies—systems that formed most of their stars before reionization and subsequently ceased forming stars \citep{brown2014}.
+Moreover, owing to their extremely low baryonic content and their residence in low-mass, dark-matter–dominated halos, UFDs represent ideal laboratories for constraining the nature of dark matter \citep{Zoutendijk2021a} and for testing models proposed to explain the missing satellite problem \citep{simon2019}.
+Furthermore, deep \textit{Hubble Space} Telescope (HST) observations have shown that the stellar populations of UFDs are predominantly ancient, supporting the view that they are “fossil” galaxies—systems that formed most of their stars before reionization and subsequently ceased forming stars \citep[e.g.][]{brown2014, sacchi2021, savino2023, Durbin2025}.

 Reliable estimates of the dark matter content in UFDs are currently obtained from measurements of the radial–velocity dispersion of their member stars.
 Early studies already indicated that UFDs contain a large amount of dark matter based on their unexpectedly high velocity dispersions.
-For example, pioneering work on Bo\"otes~I and Ursa~Major~I reported dispersions of \(9.3^{+11.7}_{-1.2}\,\mathrm{km\,s^{-1}}\) and \(11.9^{+3.5}_{-2.3}\,\mathrm{km\,s^{-1}}\), respectively, values far larger than the \(\sim 0.1\,\mathrm{km\,s^{-1}}\) expected from their stellar mass alone \citep{munoz2006,kleyna2005}.
+More recent works on Bo\"otes~I and Leo~IV reported dispersions of \(4-5 \,\,\mathrm{km\,s^{-1}}\) and \(\sim 3\,\mathrm{km\,s^{-1}}\), respectively supporting the presence of a dark matter halo \citep[e.g.][]{jenkins2021,longeard2022,sandford2025}.

 However, unresolved binary systems can artificially inflate the observed velocity dispersion, leading to overestimates of the inferred dark matter mass \citep{spencer2018,pianta2022}.
-Consequently, constraining the binary fraction and the properties of binary stars is essential for obtaining robust dynamical measurements \citep{gration2025, spencer2018, spencer2017, mcconnachie2010}.
+Consequently, constraining the binary fraction and the properties of binary stars is essential for obtaining robust dynamical measurements \citep{spencer2017,spencer2018,mcconnachie2010, gration2025}.